Frist6361/PostgreSQL-Auto-Setup/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any questions or inquiries, please contact frist@fristikon.site
+For any questions or inquiries, please contact frist@fristikon.ru